-Each year, over 1,800 students present their research and share recommendations from their Global Challenge papers at a Youth Institute.
-Youth Institutes are life-changing experiences hosted by higher-education institutions.
-There, high school students engage with local leaders and experts on critical global food security challenges, participate in hands-on science activities, gain exposure to different career paths and explore exciting ways to make meaningful differences on issues related to agriculture, food security and sustainability.
+Each year, more than 1,800 students present their research and share innovative solutions from their Global Challenge papers at a World Food Prize Foundation Youth Institute.
+Hosted by leading universities and research organizations, Youth Institutes immerse high school students in critical discussions on global food security.
+Students engage with local leaders and experts on critical global food security challenges, participate in hands-on science activities, gain exposure to different career paths and explore exciting ways to make meaningful differences on issues related to agriculture, food security and sustainability.

-The Foundation co-hosts over 30 Youth Institutes throughout Honduras, Kenya, the Netherlands, Sweden, Uganda and the United States in partnership with major agricultural universities.
+The Foundation co-hosts 40 Youth Institutes throughout Honduras, Kenya, the Netherlands, Sierra Leone, South Africa, Sweden, Uganda, the United Kingdom and the United States in partnership with major agricultural universities.
 Each entity brings together industry, research, teaching and applied agricultural practices to implement the Youth Institutes, investing in the development of emerging agriculture and food security leaders.

 How to Participate in a Youth Institute